Angela is a cat and dog lover who has made special efforts to learn as much as she can about the animals she cares for.

 The strongest praise comes from the co-founder of Second Chance Rescue, Dr. Steve Weinrauch DVM, who stated:

 As a veterinarian, I've worked with every insurance company.
 I know that Petplan not only saves lives, but makes it possible for people to afford their pets when unexpected veterinary expenses arise.

 VPI Pet Insurance

 VPI Pet Insurance also has lots of praise in their customer reviews.
 Unlike the others, they are confident enough you will be pleased with them that they allow you to see some of their less glowing reviews.
-Most praise consists of people who felt that the customer service representatives truly care about the clients.
+Most praise consists of people who felt that the customer service representatives genuinely care about the clients.
 This owner of a Spaniel named Jagger boasts:

 ...After explaining my situation, my rep told me "please give Jagger a hug for me!".
 Thank you for making me feel as if Jagger and I are part of VPI's "family".
 I HIGHLY recommend this insurance company for your pet and your own personal SANITY :)

 Other common praises had to do with the speed of their payment.
 This person had used VPI Pet Insurance for the first time and was pleased with how easy VPI was to deal with: